-COVERED IMPACTED HABITAT (m2) HABITAT INCIDENTAL TAKE 2022 ITP ITP Permit SPECIES PER SYSTEM SPECIES PER HCP SYSTEM Mitigation / Mea HCP Measures / Drought 2022 TOTAL (m 2) HCP Mitigation / Restoration HCP Measures / Drought INCIDENTAL TAKE TOTAL Maximum Permit Amount Maximum minus (combined first 10 years) COMAL SYSTEM Fountain Darter 227.0 3,149.0 3,376.0 340.5 4,723.5 5,064 797,000 725,349 Comal Springs Riffle Beetle 0 112.6 112.6 0 743 743 11,179 8,144 Comal Springs Dryopid Beetle 0 48.8 48.8 0 5 5 1,543 1,522 Peck's Cave Amphipod 0 110.7 110.7 0 115 115 18,224 17,942 SAN MARCOS SYSTEM Fountain Darter 4,172.9 8,909.2 13,082.1 6,259.4 31,182.2 37,442 549,129 363,952 San Marcos Salamander 4.3 591.0 595.3 12.9 3546.0 3,559 263,857 256,903 Texas Blind Salamander 0 0 0 0 0 0 10 10 Comal Springs Riffle Beetle 0 0 0 0 0 0 n/a n/a Comal Springs Dryopid Beetle 0 0 0 0 0 0 n/a n/a
+COVERED IMPACTED HABITAT (m2) HABITAT INCIDENT AL TAKE 2023 ITP ITP Permit SPECIES PER SYSTEM HCP Mitigation / Restoration P HCP 2023 HCP HCP TOTAL (m2) Mitigation / Measures / TOTAL (m2) Maximum Permit Amount Maximum minus (combined first 11 years) COMAL SYSTEM Fountain Darter 358.0 5,273.1 5,631.1 537.0 72,092.6 72,630 797,000 652,719 Comal Springs Riffle Beetle 0 379.1 379.1 0 2,502 2,502 11,179 5,642 Comal Springs Dryopid Beetle 0 119.7 119.7 0 12 12 1,543 1,510 Peck's Cave Amphipod 0 553.6 553.6 0 925 925 18,224 17,017 SAN MARCOS SYSTEM Fountain Darter 762.0 13,279.3 14,041.3 2,667.0 46,477.6 49,145 549,129 352,249 San Marcos Salamander 4.3 252.0 256.3 12.9 756.0 769 263,857 256,134 Texas Blind Salamander 0 0 0 0 0 0 10 10 Comal Springs Riffle Beetle 0 0 0 0 0 0 n/a n/a Comal Springs Dryopid Beetle 0 0 0 0 0 0 n/a n/a

 As shown in Table 15, only the Fountain Darter in the Comal System had a net disturbance when considering the project footprint for HCP mitigation and restoration activities overlaid on occupied habitat; while in the San Marcos system, the Fountain Darter and San Marcos Salamander had net disturbance per this assessment.
-In both systems, the ITP 10% disturbance rule (Item M [a]) was in compliance for 2022.
+In both systems, the ITP 10% disturbance rule (Item M [a]) was in compliance for 2023.

-With the extreme drought conditions experienced in 2022, incidental take was calculated for all four monitored species.
-As expected, incidental take calculation for the Comal system exceeded those observed since 2013 to 2014 with respect to the Comal invertebrates.
+With the prolonged, extreme drought conditions experienced in 2023, incidental take was calculated for all four monitored species in the Comal system.
+As expected, incidental take calculation for the Comal system exceeded those observed in all previous drought years.
 The primary cause for this increase was low total system discharge which resulted in expanded amounts of exposed surface habitat characterized as Comal invertebrate occupied habitat.
-For the San Marcos system, incidental take calculations were elevated above average conditions in 2022 because of the extreme drought.
-It is important to reemphasize that the San Marcos River in 2022 experienced the lowest total system discharge since the biological monitoring plan implementation in 2000.
-Not surprisingly, the 2022 spring to fall reductions in aquatic vegetation were considerably greater that other "drought" years characterized over the past two decades.
-The resulting loss of aquatic vegetation / habitat and slightly elevated water temperatures recorded in 2022 led to these calculated conditions.
+Over half of the incidental take calculated for the Fountain Darter was due to elevated water temperatures in the Upper Spring Run section.
+For the San Marcos system, incidental take calculations were also elevated above average conditions in 2023 because of the extreme drought.
+It is important to reemphasize that the San Marcos River in 2023 experienced the lowest total system discharge since the biological monitoring plan implementation in 2000.
+Not surprisingly, the 2023 spring to fall reductions in aquatic vegetation were considerably greater that other "drought" years characterized over the past two decades.
+The resulting loss of aquatic vegetation / habitat and slightly elevated water temperatures recorded in 2023 led to these calculated conditions.

-Finally, when examining 2022 impacts, conditions are considerably less than those characterized in the Biological Opinion Drought of Record (DOR)-like scenario.
+Finally, when examining 2023 results, habitat conditions in both systems were definitely impacted which was reflected by the larger than usual incidental take calculations.
+However, these larger numbers remain considerably below than those characterized in the Biological Opinion Drought of Record (DOR)-like scenario.
 As such, we are confident the incidental take numbers summarized in Table 15 and documented in this memorandum continue to justify the data sets used and methodologies employed relative to performing an incidental take assessment within the context of the Biological Opinion.
 It is understood that adjustments to data sets and/or methodologies may be employed based on feedback from the USFWS, HCP Science Committee, HCP participants, or others as deemed appropriate by the EARIP.